blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 **Device-side responsibilities.** The onboard Cygnet STM32 host on the Notecarrier CX samples all four sensors every 60 s, evaluates three threshold rules locally, and manages its own sleep between samples using [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn).
 Queued notes travel from the host to the Notecard over I²C — no JSON marshaling, no AT commands, no serial buffers to babysit.

 **Notecard responsibilities.** The Notecard stores [Notes](https://dev.blues.io/api-reference/glossary/#note) locally, establishes the cellular (or WiFi) session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 min), and flushes any `sync:true` alert notes immediately.
-The Notecard also owns GNSS for one-time site geolocation and [environment-variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) distribution — operators can retune thresholds without re-flashing firmware.
+The Notecard also owns GNSS for one-time site geolocation (handled autonomously — no firmware code required on the host) and [environment-variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) distribution.
+Operators can retune thresholds without re-flashing firmware.

 **Notehub responsibilities.** [Notehub](https://dev.blues.io/notehub/notehub-walkthrough/) terminates the cellular session, stores every event, and applies project-level routes.
 Alerts and summaries land in separate [Notefiles](https://dev.blues.io/api-reference/glossary/#notefile) so routes can be configured to fan them out differently — alerts to an on-call or CMMS (computerized maintenance management system) endpoint, summaries to a long-term analytics store.